 Read my article about A Day Trip to Salem, MA, to plan your trip to Salem, Massachusetts.

 Exploring these two haunted places in Massachusetts is perfect for any time of the year, but especially in the fall.
-Read on the more of New England’s Best Fall Activities and Easy New England Fall Day Trips.
+Read on for more of New England’s Best Fall Activities and Easy New England Fall Day Trips.